-- 8.1 LPA's have a general responsibility as part of the decision making on planning applications, not to compromise the aims of the Water Framework Directive (WFD).
-Water quality improvements and a healthy water environment also bring about numerous benefits, including aesthetic, health (eg reduced risk of infection from bathing) or enhanced recreation, and opportunities for wildlife and biodiversity.
-Water quality objectives are therefore contained within the WFD to ensure that development, individually and cumulatively, does not have a detrimental impact on water quality by tackling pollution at the source. - 8.2 Large areas of hardstanding such as paved surfaces can result in surplus run off, exacerbating flooding, causing pollution and reducing natural infiltration.
+- 8.1 LPA's have a general responsibility as part of the decision making on planning applications, not to compromise the aims of the UKs Water Framework Directive which includes the water environment absolute, including bathing waters and the groundwater environment.
+Water quality improvements and a healthy water environment also bring about numerous benefits, including aesthetic, health (e.g. reduced risk of infection from bathing) or enhanced recreation, and opportunities for wildlife and biodiversity. - 8.2 Large areas of hardstanding such as paved surfaces can result in surplus run off, exacerbating flooding, causing pollution and reducing natural infiltration.
 This can directly lead to water quality problems, by accumulating pollutants as water runs over land.
 Runoff from roads will also contain heavy metals and hydrocarbons and run-off from farmland is more likely to contain nitrates and sediment.
 These can have serious implications for water quality, biodiversity and amenity.
 Developers should incorporate pollution prevention measures to protect ground and surface water.
 The latest Pollution Prevention Guidance is available here.
 The Environment Agency's groundwater position statement can be viewed here. - 8.3 Strategic Policy CL1 of the Fylde Local Plan to 2032 (incorporating Partial Review) states that all new development is required to retain water quality.
 Therefore, applicants must anticipate any likely negative effects of proposals on water resources and incorporate adequate mitigation measures where necessary.
-Applicants are required to:

-1. Identify if a proposed application is near a watercourse.

-8.4 The Environment Agency's mapping system will assist applicants in identifying any main rivers in the proximity of a development.
-Government guidance provides assistance on determining whether or not you are responsible for any other watercourse (non-main rivers, ditches, streams for example: Owning a watercourse - GOV.UK (www.gov.uk)

-2. Assess whether the proposed development will have any negative effects on the watercourse.

-8.5 The location and type of development can result in water quality issues for a number of direct reasons including physical modifications to a water body such as dredging, removing natural barriers and new culverts for example.
+Applicants are required to: - 1.
+Identify if a proposed application is near a watercourse. - 8.4 The Environment Agency's mapping system will assist applicants in identifying any main rivers in the proximity of a development.
+Government guidance provides assistance on determining whether or not you are responsible for any other watercourse (non-main rivers, ditches, streams for example: Owning a watercourse GOV.UK (www.gov.uk) - 2.
+Assess whether the proposed development will have any negative effects on the watercourse. - 8.5 The location and type of development can result in water quality issues for a number of direct reasons including physical modifications to a water body such as dredging, removing natural barriers and new culverts for example.
 Indirect impacts include land contamination from previously developed sites, wastewater treatment or leaching from farms.
 Small scale developments can result in water pollution from toxic substances entering soil, water via drains or directly into water bodies, the inappropriate disposal of site waste or the inappropriate treatment of wastewater during construction.

-3. Set out any mitigation measures that might be necessary to mitigate any identified negative impacts on the watercourse.

-- 8.6 If it is concluded that a proposed development would have any negative impacts on a watercourse, an applicant is required to show what mitigation measures are proposed.
-Examples of mitigation measures at construction stage include: - all construction waste materials being stored within the confines of the site prior to removal to a permitted waste facility - all materials used for the construction of the site not coming into contact with any water body at any stage - appropriate construction to avoid leaching in certain cases (manure/slurry stores on farms) - the incorporation of sustainable urban drainage systems to minimise pollution risk - introduce buffer zones to mitigate run off into watercourses.
+- 3. Set out any mitigation measures that might be necessary to mitigate any identified negative impacts on the watercourse. - 8.6 If it is concluded that a proposed development would have any negative impacts on a watercourse, an applicant is required to show what mitigation measures are proposed.
+Examples of mitigation measures at construction stage include: - all construction waste materials being stored within the confines of the site prior to removal to a permitted waste facility - all materials used for the construction of the site not coming into contact with any water body at any stage - appropriate construction to avoid leaching in certain cases (manure/slurry stores on farms) - the incorporation of sustainable drainage systems to minimise pollution risk - introduce buffer zones to mitigate run off into watercourses.